christ2/project/Documentation.md

     let users = JSON.parse(localStorage.getItem('users')) || [];
     ```

-2. Wrap in timeout to simulate server api call.
+2. Wrap in timeout to simulate server API call.

     In this phase, I use keyword ```setTimeout()```